Kamprath/computercraft-files/readme.md

 The Framework
 =============

--   All computers share core modules and a common file structure
--   Each system is configured differently
--   Framework provides a platform for writing programs that can be run on any computer that has the framework installed
+The framework provides a common file structure and set of core modules for programs to use.
+The framework enables you to write programs that can reliably run across any computers that implement the framework and any required modules.

--   Programs can be run on all computers that have the framework
+System code is organized into modules that can be reused and redistributed between computers.
+A repository server makes modules available to all computers and enables computers to keep their modules up-to-date with the repository.

 Installation
 ------------

+An installation script can be run to automatically install files and setup the framework on a computer.
+The installation script is available on disk 0.
+To set up the framework using the installation script:

 1. Attach a disk drive to the computer you're installing the framework on.